General Attendance Policies

 Attendance RESTRICTED to shooting, hunting and outdoor trade professionals and commercial buyers and sellers of military, law enforcement, and tactical products and services ONLY.
 The SHOT Show is not open to the general consuming public (e.g., private visitors, hunters, sport shooters, members of hunting and sport shooting clubs, etc.).
 NO ONE under age 16 admitted (including infants).
 Childcare is not provided.

 Admission to the show requires government-issued photo identification plus documentation demonstrating direct professional affiliation to the trade.
 Exhibitors and media are subject to different credentialing requirements.

 A show badge constitutes a limited revocable license to attend the current SHOT Show.
 Badges CANNOT be reproduced, transferred or resold.
 There is a $100 fee to replace lost or stolen badges.
-Limit one (1) free reprint per person.
-Badges are the property of the National Shooting Sports Foundation and may be revoked at any time for any reason.
+Badges are the property of NSSF, The Firearm Industry Trade Association, and may be revoked at any time for any reason.

 NO animals except for properly identified, on-duty, ADA-recognized service animals.
 Service animals may not be branded.

 NO Photography — Photography or video recording at the show is prohibited except by those with valid media badges or other authorized individuals.

 NO solicitation, suitcasing or outboarding.